 #4.
 Automate wherever possible.

-Look to cloud accounting solutions to automate parts of your AR cycle.
+Look to cloud accounting solutions to automate parts of your accounts receivable process.
 This eliminates manual entry errors and reduces transaction processing time.
 Using the right system for your business can: optimize many aspects of the AR cycle; ensure addresses are up to date; offer electronic billing for faster delivery, set automated terms by customer etc. Plus, as seen above, real-time dashboards are especially useful for arming your sales or collections teams with the information they need.

 #5.
 Be proactive about your collections.